jeanmi151/gaia/README.md

 url in your browser.

 ### `/`
-lists:
+shows cards with results of the last check for:
+- all geoserver WMS layers
+- all geoserver WFS layers
+- all geonetwork metadatas

-- metadatas belonging to the connected user
+if the user is a superuser:
+- all mapstore maps
-- maps and contexts he is allowed to visit
+- all mapstore contexts

-- additionals links to admin pages for users having ROLE_SUPERUSER
+instead, amount of maps/contexts that the current user can access.

+### `/my-metadata`
+- lists the metadata a user with ROLE_GN_EDITOR can edit

+### `/my-maps-and-apps`
+- lists the mapstore maps and context the current user can access
+- whether he is connected and has been granted access to/created some content
+- or the public content that is available

 ### `/admin/mapstore/configs`
 - lists current problems on mapstore configuration files in the datadir (`new.json`, `config.json`, `localConfig.json`)